 - Movement is the result of Communication.

-- Communication is a result of Partnership.
+- Communication is a result of a Harmonious Partnership.

-- Partnership is possible with Happiness.
+- Harmonious Partnership is possible with Happy individuals.

 Make it your first goal to have a happy horse who feels open to your suggestions.
 Make sure he is happy to see you when you show up.
-Be trust-worthy; a relaxed, stretched top line is a vulnerable posture for your horse.
+Be trustworthy; a relaxed, stretched top line is a vulnerable posture for your horse.
 Be aware of defensive behaviors and eliminate the source of them.
 Motivate and inspire your horse by being a brilliant communicator and rewarding him well.

 When you look at your horse’s posture in this way, you will find small improvements that will bring you giant steps closer to the healthy movement your horse will thank you for!